At 29 years old, Romy Alizée lost her innocence a long time ago.

 In the form of self-portraits, Romy Alizée then begins to orchestrate her universe, an erotico-pornographic universe of which she becomes the undeniable Queen.
 She surrounds herself with friends, lovers, actors and post-porn actresses, a community in where love mixes with protests.
 She stages her most intimate fantasies, plays with genders and glorifies feminine domination.

-Romy Alizée delivers with humour, using provocation in her vision of plural sexualities.
+Romy Alizée delivers her vision of plural sexualities with humour and provocation.
 Her writing is new, raw, and queer, as are her models.
 Far from archaic archetypes of pornographic imagery produced by men for men.
 Free from codes, language reinvents itself.
 Becomes political.
 Radical.
 The pornographic image becomes feminist.

 Her portraits, sober and frontal, give her models a look, a breath, life.
 They cease to be objects of desire and fantasy for others, to become and assert themselves as their own subject, free and unique.